flow-php/flow/README.md

 }
 ```

-## Loaders
+## Loaders aka Writers

-In most cases Loaders should be provided by Adapters which you can find below, however there are few generic loaders,
+In most cases Loaders (Writers) should be provided by Adapters which you can find below, however there are few generic loaders,
 please find them below.
 Please read [tests](tests/Flow/ETL/Tests/Unit/Loader) to find examples of usage.